How to Extract Transactions from a Bank Statement PDF

 For a 50-transaction statement that is 15 to 30 minutes of manual cleanup, with non-zero risk of dropping a transaction during the editing.
 For high-volume use cases (year-end tax, bookkeeping for clients, expense reports across a quarter), the time cost dominates.

-The right way to extract transactions from a bank statement PDF is to use a tool that understands the document structure, not to fight the PDF's layout in Excel.
+The real fix is to use a tool that understands the document structure instead of fighting the PDF layout in Excel.

 The 30-second method with Bank2XL